kasparsj/SensorVisualizer/README.md

 Once data is being received SensorVisualizer can be used to record and later play back sensor data.

+## Keyboard Commands

+Press key 'i' to display info about all keyboard commands.

 ## Screenshots

 Example screenshot of SensorVisualizer visualizing data from Polar H10 sensor: